What are Caribbean red habaneros?

 Don’t expect a typical habanero level of heat when you use a Caribbean red habanero.
-These chilies ratchet things up with a spiciness bordering on extreme.
+These chilies ratchet things up with a spiciness bordering on extreme (300,000 to 445,000 Scoville heat units).
 With a citrusy, slightly smoky flavor, Caribbean reds are exceptional hot sauce and salsa chilies if you prefer that extra punch in your spicy foods.

 How hot are Caribbean red habaneros?